 If you’ve lost weight and are trying to maintain your weight loss, a higher protein intake can help prevent weight regain.

-One study showed that even a modest protein increase (from 15% to 18% of calories) reduced weight regain after weight loss by 50% .
+One study from the National Institute of Health has shown that even a modest protein increase (from 15% to 18% of calories) reduced weight regain after weight loss by 50% .

-Many of our clients who had achieved their weight loss goals benefitted from their protein diet by maintaining their new weight and building lean muscle mass.
+Many of our clients who had achieved their weight loss goals benefited from their protein diet by maintaining their new weight and building lean muscle mass.

 Increases Thermic Effect of Food

 Research from the National Institute of Health suggests that protein's role in weight management extends to its impact on the thermic effect of food (TEF).